Ask a Question

 Last question before you block me - A number of Electrical Engineers in Alberta presented a plan to the Alberta Government which was the creation of a Western Canadian Grid - between BC, AB, Sask & MB.
 The interprovincial grid connected primarily renewable sources of energy and would successfully reach our net zero goals while providing reliable power for the 4 provinces.
 Has this been looked into?
 AB residents faced a the risk of a total blackout & raised the revenues of the power companies while a viable solutions are available that do not add to the bottom lines of private companies.
 Will you add a Western Canadian Grid to your search for reliable cost efficient and green energy to your planning?

-Kelly28 asked 20 days ago
+Kelly28 asked 8 months ago

 Thanks for your question!
 We’re aware of discussions to create a stronger Western Canadian Grid.
 We recognize the importance of interconnections with our neighbours and are exploring opportunities to increase our interconnections with them.
 While interconnections have existed for decades, they’re becoming increasingly important today because: